polotno-project/polotno-partykit/README.md

 # 🎈 polotno-partykit

+Playground for enabling real-time collaboration in Polotno using PartyKit.

 Welcome to the party, pal!

 This is a [Partykit](https://partykit.io) project, which lets you create real-time collaborative applications with minimal coding effort.